guybedford/proposal-export-star-default/README.md

 we will get a SyntaxError that name is ambiguous.

-This conflict can be resolved though by explicitly selecting a module to export from
+This conflict can be resolved by explicitly indicating a module to export `name` from:

   z.js
   ```javascript